LucaFranceschini/trace-expressions/README.md

     npm i

-## Jalangi Instrumentation
+## Jalangi2 Instrumentation
-[Jalangi](https://github.com/Samsung/jalangi2) is a framework for dynamic analysis of JavaScript, based on code instrumentation.
+[Jalangi2](https://github.com/Samsung/jalangi2) is a framework for dynamic analysis of JavaScript, based on code instrumentation.

 To execute a script with Node.js, instrumenting on-the-fly with our function invocation analysis, run